urcuqui/orion/README.md

   - Defensive tools to detect and mitigate adversarial attacks.
   - Analyze and strengthen model security.

-- **MITRE ATT&CK Integration:**
+- **MITRE ATLAS Integration:**
-  - Map AI threats and vulnerabilities to the MITRE ATT&CK framework.
+  - Map AI threats and vulnerabilities to the MITRE ATLAS framework.
   - Understand and visualize your AI system's security posture.

 - **Web Interface:**